dpriskorn/LexUtils/README.md

 ## Use
 When you get a prompt like "[Y/n]" the capitalized selection can be selected by pressing Enter.
 To select "n" type "n" followed by Enter.

-## Debugging

-You can enable debugging parameters in config.py (by changing False -> True) and adding "--log=loglevel" to the command line where loglevel is one of:
-* error
-* info
-* debug

-Debug will give you most information, error will give you the least.